hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 Start by registering a new account on Keycloak, accessible through its login page.
 Usually, this should be available at `http://localhost:9980/realms/my-realm/account/`.

-For detailed instruction on how to register a new user, please refer to [registering a new user](https://www.keycloak.org/docs/latest/server_admin/index.html#proc-registering-new-user_server_administration_guide) section on the official documentation.
+For detailed instructions on how to register a new user, please refer to [registering a new user](https://www.keycloak.org/docs/latest/server_admin/index.html#proc-registering-new-user_server_administration_guide) section on the official documentation.

 ### 2. Obtain access token from Keycloak